BlastSlimey/Archipelago/worlds/getting_over_it/docs/setup_en.md

 Open the config file of the client mod, which can be found at `<game root>/BepInEx/config/BlastSlimey.CheckingOverIt.cfg`, with a text editor and read the config descriptions for how to correctly enter your connection details.
-Then you can just start a new game (but remember that saving progress is disabled in AP).
+Then you can just start a new game (but remember that continuing saved progress is disabled in AP).